Things To Do in the North Shore Area

 Bayfront Blues Festival

-The grandest ships on the water will be in Duluth August 18-21, 2016.
-This attraction is the biggest event ever in Duluth.
+The grandest ships on the water were in Duluth August, 2016.
+The fantastic attraction brings more people to Duluth than any other event.
+The Tall Ships visit Duluth every three years–we will post a date as soon as it is published!
 For all the information, visit the website at Tall Ships.

 Richard I. Bong World War II Heritage Center